Process name "WindowServer"Would make us think of"Windows Server & Hosting"But he has nothing to do with it Windows by Microsoft.

 2. Close the Finder windows you do not use or use a single open window with multiple tabs.

-3. Disable the macOS transparency effects.
+3. Disable the transparency effects of macOS.

 The transparency effect of the Dock, Menu Bar, Finder si Launchpad.